oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 * **label**
     *string*
     Label can be shown in the UI
+* **property_path
+    *string*
+    Used to work with attribute value by reference and specifies path to data storage
 * **options**
     Options of this attribute.
 Currently next options are supported
     * **class**